wissamfa/SOEN341_Project/README.md

 ## Objective:

-Develop a simplified version of "Instagram" with five core features.
+Develop a simplified version of "Instagram" called "TheGram" with five core features.

 ## Project Description: